Frequently Asked Questions

 the seven substate areas listed in question 20 below; (2) a building-block approach known as the Handbook procedure for counties and labor market

-areas; and (3) disaggregation procedures for cities and other sub-county areas outside of New England.
-For a description of these procedures and their uses, see
+areas; and (3) disaggregation procedures for cities.
+For a description of these procedures and their uses, see LAUS Estimation Methodology.

 Why are not all the detailed data available at the national level also available at the state, metropolitan area, county, and city levels?